 The loan fees in Nigeria vary by each individual lender.
 Every lender should be able to give you an estimate of its fees.
 You should ask what each fee includes and an explanation of any fee you do not understand.

-- Most personal loan companies charge customers fees for late or missed payments.
+Most personal loans in Nigeria companies come with fees for late or missed payments.